nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

       - A ***symbol*** is used in ES6

 ### Operator
-a special function that is written differently.
+- A **special function** that is syntactically different..
 Generally operators take two parameters and return result.
-- Is a special function that is syntactically different.
 - JavaScript operators are infix notations.
 - Operators are actually just functions.